 6. Switch up your style

-If you have the same hair style every day it can actually have negative effects on your hair.
+If you have the same hairstyle every day it can actually have negative effects on your hair.
 Whatever you prefer, switch it up every now and again.
-If your style is too tight, it can actually cause traction alopecia, which is a gradual thinning of the hair cause by too much force on your hair strands.
-So say 'bye bye' to the day-to-day ponytail and give your hair a break.
+If your style is too tight, it can actually cause traction alopecia, which is a gradual thinning of the hair caused by too much force on your hair strands.
+So say 'bye-bye' to the day-to-day ponytail and give your hair a break.

 7. Avoid heat styling

 Everyone likes (and needs) a blow-dry every now and again, but too much heat can really damage your hair and heat damage can lead to hair loss.
 So try a different hairstyle 2-3 times a week which doesn’t need any heat styling.

 Even if you’re planning on growing out your hair, you will still benefit from trims every six to eight weeks.
 Snipping off the split ends stops your hair from getting tangled in the shower.
 If your ends feel dry or damaged, it’s a sign you need a trim!

 Shampoo will keep your scalp and hair clean, but ultimately the sulfates in them (the ingredient that makes it foam) will dry your hair out.
 For those with thin hair, use dry shampoo between washes, and for curly hair, use a cleansing conditioner and keep hair washing to every other day at the most.

 There are so many things that can cause breakage, and your choice of pillow case is one of them.
 The friction between your hair and a cotton pillowcase can cause frizz and flare-up.
 Use a silk pillowcase or wear a silk scarf to bed to minimize the damage while you snooze.
 (Top tip: silk pillowcases are also great for keeping your skin wrinkle-free!)

 And most importantly, know that everyday can be a good hair day.